Chitra23Ahuja/2023-amse-template/project/project-plan.md

 The static data represent the charging facilities of all operators who have completed the notification procedure of the Federal Network Agency and have consented to publication on the Internet.

 ## Work Packages
-1. Data Cleaning and Integration
+1. Data Acquistion
-2. Descriptive Analysis
+2. Automated Data pipeline
-4. Usage Analysis
+4. Exploratory Analysis
-6. Predictive Modeling
+5. Automated testing
+6. Implement Continuous Integration
-7. Recommendations
+7. Deploy the project
+8. Documentation